Swarm-DISC/product-catalogue-tools/README.md

     json --> commi((Commit to<br>product-catalogue))
 ```

+`product-catalogue` is here as a git submodule but is updated to the latest version online when the editor runs

 ## Development setup

 ```
 git clone --recurse-submodules git@github.com:Swarm-DISC/product-catalogue-tools.git
 ```

 We are using [uv](https://docs.astral.sh/uv/) which is the latest and greatest tool for Python project and dependency management.
-First install uv.

-### Quickstart
+### Developing the dashboard

 Run the dashboard in the browser and use any editor to develop it:
 ```